I consider myself someone who really likes food. But recently, I keep meeting people who really really like food.

 - basil leaves

-- Make the dough: Whisk flour, salt, and yeast in a medium bowl.
-While stirring with a wooden spoon, gradually add 3 cups water; stir until well incorporated.
-Mix dough gently with your hands to bring it together and form into a rough ball.
-Transfer to a large clean bowl.
-Cover with plastic wrap or tea towel and let dough rise at room temperature (about 72°) in a draft-free area until surface is covered with tiny bubbles and dough has more than doubled in size, about 18 hours (time will vary depending on the temperature in the room).
+- Whisk flour, salt, and yeast in a medium bowl.
+Add 3 cups water; stir until well incorporated.
+Add more water if necessary, a tablespoon at a time — dough should not be stiff.
+Cover with plastic wrap and let dough rise at room temperature in a draft-free area until surface is covered with tiny bubbles and dough has more than doubled in size, about 18 hours (time will vary depending on the temperature in the room).

 - Bake pizza until top is blistered, about 5 minutes.
 Transfer to a work surface.
 Top with basil leaves.
 Slice and serve.